MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * instead of having the default file be 'xContainer', have it be 'x' that imports the 'container' file
-    - document this prop
   * popover
     * fix the caret position for a tooltip that is collided with the right side of the window
     * fix hovering from main div to modal